-Figure~\ref{lowQubitLinearExamples}c-d show the results when the boundary conditions are set to $u(0) = 0$ and $u'(1) = 0$.
-In this example, the forcing function chosen is linear $b(x) = x$.
-Q-FEM results are obtained by setting ansatz layer depth to 4 for both $n=3$ and $n=4$ cases (layer depth of 2 did not result in high probability of convergence in $n=3$ case).
-Figure~\ref{lowQubitLinearExamples}d shows typical convergence behavior of Q-FEM with Ansatz 4, where the 3-qubit and 4-qubit simulations converged with 68 and 256 iterations, respectively.
+Figure~\ref{lowQubitLinearExamples}c shows the results when the boundary conditions are set to $u(0) = 0$ and $u'(1) = 0$.
+The forcing function is linear $b(x) = x$ in this example.
+Q-FEM results are obtained by setting ansatz layer depth to 4 for both $n=3$ and $n=4$ cases (layer depth of 2 did not result in a high probability of convergence in $n=3$ case).
+Figure~\ref{lowQubitLinearExamples}d shows the typical convergence behavior of Q-FEM with Ansatz 4, where the 3-qubit and 4-qubit simulations converged with 68 and 256 iterations, respectively.